Skip to main content

 Edit your component

 The boilerplate component code that is generated contains custom triggers, data sources, connections, and more.
 These are all things that are covered fully in the Writing Custom Components article, but we can safely remove them for now.
-Open the component directory that you just created in your code editor, and remove all files from the my-first-component/src/ directory except for index.ts.
+Open the component directory that you just created in your code editor, and remove all files from the hello-prismatic/src/ directory except for index.ts.
 Then, replace the contents of index.ts with this:

 index.ts